 5128.311-1 Contract clause.

 The head of the contracting activity may waive the requirement at DFARS 228.311-1.
 See Appendix GG for further delegation.
-When required in paragraph (g) of the clause at FAR 52.228-7, Insurance – Liability to Third Persons, the contracting officer must send a notification to the following address with a request to inform the Director, Torts Branch, Civil Division, Attorney General:
+When required in paragraph (g) of the clause at FAR 52.228-7, Insurance – Liability to Third Persons, the Contracting officer must send a notification to the following address with a request to inform the Director, Torts Branch, Civil Division, Attorney General:

 Attn: JALS-LTT Army Litigation Division